 It can be five of anything, but five is always five, and it's always that quantity.

-So that's what you're trying to do with one-to-one correspondence.
-Help your child understand that each of these numbers that they say stands for a certain quantity of things, no matter what you apply it to.
-Five will always mean five, six will always mean six, and as you go up in the pattern, each number stands for one more than the previous.
+So that’s what you’re trying to do with one-to-one correspondence.
+Help your child understand that a specific number stands for a certain quantity of things, no matter what you apply it to.
+Five will always mean five.
+Six will always mean six.
+And as you go up in the pattern, each number stands for one more than the previous.

 What to keep in mind when teaching one-to-one correspondence?

-For instance, while they're getting their child dressed, their child might have a poster on their bedroom wall with teddy bears lined up.
-So, every day, they're going to practice counting, and as they adjust their child, they count the teddy bears.
+For instance, while they’re getting their child dressed, their child might have a poster on their bedroom wall with teddy bears lined up.
+So, every day, they will practice counting, and as they adjust their child.
+They will count the teddy bears.
 This is a wonderful thing to do.

-But if you're not careful to count a wide variety of things, then you're only using one particular thing like that.
-Then children can very easily develop the impression that, for instance, five stands for that blue teddy bear, which is the fifth in line.
-Instead, they need to understand that five is the fifth of anything that I'm counting.
+But if you’re not careful to count a wide variety of things, then you’re only using one item like that.
+Then, children can easily develop the impression that, for instance, five stands for the blue teddy bear, which is the fifth in line.
+Instead, they need to understand that five is the fifth of anything that I’m counting.
 We could count the teddy bears in a different order, and the fifth bear would be a different one in line.

 Dice

 Dice is a fantastic tool for this.
-Children begin to quantify the dots, which will come in handy later in math when they're working on worksheets and addition.
+Children begin to quantify the dots, which will come in handy later in math when they’re working on worksheets and addition.
+You can also have children draw lines or dots to represent the numbers rolled on the dice, or use number lines as a visual aid to reinforce counting and one-to-one correspondence.
 Working with dots helps children visualize at least up to six, which is the maximum number on the standard dice.
 They will understand what one, two, three, or five looks like because they see that number of dots on the dice.

 Dominoes

 Similarly dominoes.
-If you play with dominoes with the dots, it's a matching game where they're matching up the tiles with the same number of dots.
-It’s a fantastic tool to use for one-to-one correspondence.
+If you play dominoes with dots, it's a matching game where you match up tiles with the same number of dots.
+It's a fantastic tool to use for one-to-one correspondence.

-Anything that matches a quantity with a number is also a fantastic game.
-Now that you've been working on number recognition for a while, maybe your child is really comfortable with recognizing the numbers 1 through 10; you can begin to use that to your advantage for one-to-one correspondence.
+Anything that matches a quantity with a corresponding number is also a fantastic game, like our addition expedition game.
+Now that you've been working on number recognition for a while, your child may be quite comfortable recognizing numbers 1 through 10.
+You can now use this skill to your advantage for one-to-one correspondence.

-One of my favorite games is to take the plastic eggs that you would find at Easter time.
+One of my favorite games is to take the plastic eggs that you would find at Easter time (you can also use muffin tins or paper plates for this activity).
 You can write a different number with a marker on each egg from one to seven.
 You want to ensure that these are numbers your child is comfortable recognizing.

 You can then do it in a couple of different ways.
 You can either pre-fill them with a certain amount of something, such as cereal pieces, or any other small item, and then have your child open them and count them.